-The principal environmental law having an impact on mining activities is the Law on Environmental Protection (Law No. 8934, dated 5 September 2002), which attributes to the Agency for the Environment and Forests the function of central authority that, along with the regional agencies, is in charge of monitoring and adopting measures for the protection of the environment.
+The principal environmental law having an impact on mining activities is the Law on Environmental Protection (Law No. 10431, dated 9 June 2011), the Law on Environment Permits (Law no 10448, dated 14 July 2011) and the Law on Environmental Impact Assessment (Law no. 10440, dated 07 July 2011).
+Based on the abovementioned laws, the National Agency of Environment (formerly the Agency of Environment and Forestry) acts as the central authority and, along with the regional agencies, is in charge of monitoring and adopting measures for the protection of the environment, as well as assessing the impact on the environment of plans and projects submitted from public or private entities and granting of relevant permits.
 Apart from the said authorities, the Environment Inspectorate is the entity in charge of controlling the status of the environment as well as the implementation of the law, being at the same time entitled to impose sanctions if the law is infringed.
+The above-mentioned laws will be effective 18 months from their approval (namely, on 29 December 2012, 4 February 2013 and 13 January 2013 respectively).